niranjannahak/DataScienceBeginner/README.md

 2) While reading a file ignore columns

-3)Assigning new column names
+3) Assigning new column names

-4)Drop a row using Index
+4) Drop a row using Index

 5) Set a column as index for the data